jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10-6-0.md

 # Patreons and Github Sponsors

 With the increased amount of activity on the project, we would like to give a signal boost to some ways to support the people working daily on Jellyfin.
 We want to stress that, while some of our contributors individually accept financial donations, Jellyfin and its features will **never** be hidden behind a paywall.
-Supporting the developers won't give give you any exclusive access to features, feature requests or support.
+Supporting the developers won't give you any exclusive access to features, feature requests or support.

 [anthonylavado](https://github.com/anthonylavado), our wonderful PR and developer relation person, has a Github Sponsors profile.

-[barronpm](https://github.com/barronpm), whose main work is done on the server portion of Jellyfin and who has been spearheading the migration to EF Core has recently opened [a Patreon page](https://www.patreon.com/barronpm).
+[barronpm](https://github.com/barronpm), whose main work is on the server portion of Jellyfin and who has been spearheading the migration to EF Core has recently opened [a Patreon page](https://www.patreon.com/barronpm).

 [ferferga](https://github.com/ferferga), web client contributor, localization aficionado and all-around awesome person accepts donations through Github Sponsors.